tjamcas/React-Training/Course3-Creating-and-Hosting-a-Full-StackSite/Class-Notes-Sec3-SettingUp-MongoDB.md

     - /6.
 Remember to always close the connection to the database:
       `client.close();`
     - Helpful link: <https://1sherlynn.medium.com/how-to-handle-errors-in-asynchronous-javascript-code-when-working-with-callbacks-dcd32bca4b6b>.
 Discussion of error-first callback, which is a common pattern used in Javascript, especially in NodeJS.
 Also see this explanation: <https://stackoverflow.com/questions/31375728/node-js-callback-function-error-parameter-explanation>.
+    - Helpful link: <https://mongodb.github.io/node-mongodb-native/3.0/tutorials/connect/> for tutorial on MongoDb version 3.0 of the Node.js driver documentation.
+See also <https://www.mongodb.com/docs/drivers/node/current/> for version 4.5 of MongoDB Node.js driver.
   - Here is the full, working code for `/my-blog-backend/src/server.js`:
     ```
     import express from "express";